louisa0206/RePsyched_WebDev/README.md

-Additional Feature: Autocomplete Search bar
+Additional Feature: Autocomplete Search bar / React

 Where to find it: